grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 }
 ```

 Again, I don't have any access to the internal `_workingDirectory` field.
 I can only predict its value and create an expected value in my Statement.
-Note that I am not even using the same methods to combine the paths - while the production code is using the `Append()` method, my Statement is using a static `Combine` method on an `AbsolutePath` type.
+Note that I am not even using the same methods to combine the paths in both the Statement and the production code - while the production code is using the `Append()` method, my Statement is using a static `Combine` method on an `AbsolutePath` type.
 This shows that my Statement is oblivious to how exactly the internal state is managed by the `CommandLineSession` class.

 ### Collections

-Raw collections of items (like lists, hashsets, arrays etc.) aren't viewed as peers.
-Even if I write classed that accept collection interfaces as parameters (e.g. `IList` in C#), I never mock them, but rather, use one of the built-in classes.
+Raw collections of items (like lists, hashsets, arrays etc.) aren't typically viewed as peers.
+Even if I write a class that accepts a collection interface (e.g. `IList` in C#) as a parameter, I never mock the collection interface, but rather, use one of the built-in collections.

 Here's an example of a `InMemorySessions` class initializing and utilizing a collection: